ziotom78/raytracing_course/language-comparison.md

     the Ruby syntax: simple scripts can be either interpreted as written in Ruby and Crystal.
-This means that when you look for information about how to do something in Crystal, there are chances that you might reuse some StackOverflow answer about Ruby (which is far more widely used than Crystal).
+This means that when you look for information about how to do something in Crystal, there are chances that you might reuse some StackOverflow answer about Ruby, which is far more widely used than Crystal.
+(Of course, Crystal is **not** Ruby, and anything but the simplest Ruby scripts won't compile as Crystal programs.)

-    For instance, consider the following program, which prints the numbers from 1 to 4:
+    As an example, consider the following program, which calculates the sum of the first 100 000 000 numbers:

     ```ruby
     # Save this in file "test.rb"
+    maxnum = 100_000_000
+    sum = 0.0

-    (1..4).each do |value|
+    (1..maxnum).each do |num|
-        puts value
+        sum += num
     end

+    puts "The sum of the first #{maxnum} numbers is #{sum}"
     ```

     This is valid code in Ruby, but also in Crystal, and you can run it